canonical/rockcraft/docs/reference/remote-build.rst

 - The prospective rock must be open source and public, because the remote builds will be publicly available.
-- All architectures defined on the project's ``platforms`` entry - either explicitly via the ``build-on`` key or implicitly through the platform shorthand - will be built.
-There is currently no way to restrict the set of platforms to build remotely.
+- All architectures defined in the project's ``platforms`` entry -- either explicitly through the ``build-on`` key or implicitly through the platform shorthand -- are built.
+There's currently no way to restrict the set of platforms to build remotely.